Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 # CSPB 3308
 # Group 2 - Space Monkeys
-# Project Deliverable 4 - Web Pages Design
+# Project Deliverable 5 - SQL Design

 ## <b>Database Architecture</b>

 ### <u>Table: Bloodbanks_and_Hospitals</u>

 #### Table Description
-- This page houses all of the information for each institution whether it is a blood bank, a hospital, or another health care institution in the space monkeys network.
+- This page houses all of the information for each institution whether it is a blood bank, a hospital, or another health care institution in the Space Monkeys network.
 The PRIMARY KEY is the Institution_ID which is unique for each institution.

 #### Field names and short description
 Institution_ID